How do I get help?

 that needs to be fixed?
 Personal device repair drop-off and pick-up service is available any time walk-in service is available.

-A $9 bench fee is charged for initial review, and from there, $36/hour is charged for labor, plus additional costs for any parts as necessary.
+A $18 bench fee is charged for initial review, and if the repair is approved, the $18 fee is waived in favor of a flat $60 charge for the labor needed to complete the repair, plus additional costs for any parts as necessary.
+If the repair is declined, the $18 bench fee still applies.
 Charges are billed to your CMU account.

 .
 Please note, Help Desk employees and on-site Technical Services technicians will help facilitate the drop-off repair service, but are not equipped to provide extensive repair services while you wait.